Tobitap04/robust-causal-eval/README.md

 ### Step 4: Create perturbations
 Finally, perturbations are created for the filtered sample.
 To ensure high-quality and diverse modifications, we use a large language model (LLM), which outperformed other methods in our tests.
 All perturbations are generated using a one-shot prompting strategy defined in `preprocessing/perturbation_funcs.py`.
 The only exception is the typo-level variant, which is generated using the typo library instead of the LLM.
-You can optionally set the perturbation intensity using `--intensity` (25, 50, 75, or 100).
+You can optionally set the overall perturbation intensity using `--intensity` (25, 50, 75, or 100).
 However, we recommend leaving it unset, as each type has a predefined default based on prior evaluation.
 To create the perturbations, run the following command (this may also take **several hours**):
 ```bash
 python preprocessing_script.py create_perturbs --input_path data/filtered_03_question_new.csv --output_path data/final_sample_new.csv